harleypig/dotvim/docs/json.md

 ### External Packages Used

 * [ESLint](https://eslint.org/): A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript and related languages.

-* [jq](https://stedolan.github.io/jq/): A lightweight and flexible command-line JSON processor that is used for formatting JSON files.
+* [jq](https://stedolan.github.io/jq/): A lightweight and flexible
+    command-line JSON processor that is used for formatting JSON files.

-### Configuraiton Files Used

-The following configuration files are used for JSON support in this development environment:

-* [`coc-settings.json`](../.vim/coc-settings.json): This file contains the configuration for CoC extensions, including `coc-json` for JSON language support.
-* [`ale.vim`](../.vim/pack/settings/start/settings/plugin/ale.vim): Specifies ALE fixers and linters for various file types, including JSON.
-* [`json.vim`](../.vim/pack/settings/start/settings/ftplugin/json.vim): Configures ALE to use `jq` as a fixer for JSON files and sets up Vim folding for JSON syntax.

 ### Plugins and Extensions Used